Variational Quantum Eigensolver¶

 Ansatz Construction¶

 The ansatz is the parameterized quantum circuit that prepares the trial state.
-The choice of ansatz is critical to VQE performance: it must be expressive enough to represent the ground state while remaining shallow enough to execute on noisy hardware.
+The choice of ansatz is critical: it must be expressive enough to represent the ground state while remaining shallow enough for noisy hardware.

 The Unitary Coupled Cluster Singles and Doubles (UCCSD) ansatz is a chemistry-inspired construction that applies single and double excitation operators to a Hartree-Fock reference state: